Yocto Project Quick Build

 Python 3.8.0 or greater.

 If your build host does not meet any of these three listed version requirements, you can take steps to prepare the system so that you can still use the Yocto Project.
-See the Required Git, tar, Python and gcc Versions section in the Yocto Project Reference Manual for information.
+See the Required Git, tar, Python, make and gcc Versions section in the Yocto Project Reference Manual for information.

 Build Host Packages

 You must install essential host packages on your build host.
 The following command installs the host packages based on an Ubuntu distribution:

 $ sudo apt install gawk wget git diffstat unzip texinfo gcc build-essential chrpath socat cpio python3 python3-pip python3-pexpect xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev pylint3 xterm python3-subunit mesa-common-dev zstd liblz4-tool